 Writing and finishing a book is one of the most demanding, strenuous, and ultimately rewarding tasks anyone can do.
 Now that you’ve gotten through that first monumental hurdle, finding an audience for it is your next step.
-Usually to do that, you need to convince a literary agent to represent you and your work, and to do that, you need to master the art of the query letter.
+Usually to do that, you need to reach out to literary agents to represent you and your work, and to do that, you need to master the art of writing query letters.

 What is a query letter?

-Your query letter will introduce the agent to your book, your writer’s voice, and your unique writing style.
+Your query letter will introduce literary agents to your book, your writer’s voice, and your unique writing style.
 It’ll also give them an idea as to why your book is one the world needs to read, and why you think they should enter in to a business relationship with you to help your book get published.

-Your query letter should get the agent excited about reading your work.
+Successful query letters should get literary agents excited about reading your work.
 If your letter is well written and engaging, it’ll make them feel like they have something special on their hands that readers everywhere are going to love.

 How to write a query letter to a literary agent

-A query letter is short: usually around 3-4 paragraphs, and no longer than a page.
-Agents get dozens if not hundreds of these every day, so brevity is your happy place.
-You’ll need to catch their attention quickly and succinctly if you’re going to stand out from the crowd.
+Try to keep your query from spilling over more than one page.
+Most agents get dozens if not hundreds of these every day, so brevity is your happy place.
+You’ll need to make your query letter shine and catch their attention quickly and succinctly if you’re going to stand out from the crowd.

 1. The agent’s name